Background pattern

 1. What is Erlotinib Tarbis and what is it used for

-Erlotinib Tarbis contains the active ingredient erlotinib.
-This medication is used to treat cancer and works by preventing the activity of a protein called the epidermal growth factor receptor (EGFR).
+Erlotinib Tarbis contains the active substance erlotinib.
+This medicine is used to treat cancer and works by preventing the activity of a protein called epidermal growth factor receptor (EGFR).
 It is known that this protein is involved in the growth and spread of tumor cells.

 Erlotinib is indicated for adults.
-Your doctor may prescribe this medication if you have non-small cell lung cancer in an advanced state.
-They may prescribe it as initial treatment or as treatment if your disease remains practically unchanged after initial chemotherapy, since your cancer cells have specific mutations in the EGFR.
-They may also prescribe it if previous chemotherapy has not helped to slow your disease.
+You may be prescribed this medicine if you have advanced non-small cell lung cancer.
+It may be prescribed as initial treatment or as treatment if your disease remains virtually unchanged after initial chemotherapy, since your cancer cells have specific mutations in the EGFR.
+It may also be prescribed if previous chemotherapy has not helped to slow down your disease.

-Your doctor may also prescribe this medication in combination with another treatment called gemcitabina if you have metastatic pancreatic cancer.
+You may also be prescribed this medicine in combination with another treatment called gemcitabine if you have metastatic pancreatic cancer.

 2. Before taking Erlotinib Tarbis